Norwich relegated after suffering 24th defeat of the season at home to West Ham | Goal.com

 Pukki's prolific form in the first half of the campaign looked set to inspire the Canaries to safety, but results began to take a turn for the worse when the Finland international stopped finding the back of the net.

-Norwich have lost all six of their games since the resumption of the season on June 17, and they still have trips to Chelsea and Manchester United to come.
+Norwich have lost all six of their games since the resumption of the season on June 17, and they still have trips to Chelsea and Manchester City to come.

 A home clash against Burnley is wedged in between on July 18, which will be the Championship-bound outfit's last chance to restore some pride before they return to English football's second tier.